Techtonica/Placement_Interview/README.md

 - **Professional attributes** indicate how they will apply those skills in a team environment

 Together, these assessments provide a holistic view that better predicts on-the-job success than either component alone.

-## Benefits of This Integrated Approach

-### For Participants:

-- Provides multiple opportunities to demonstrate skills across different contexts
-- Offers practice with industry-standard interview formats
-- Gives clear feedback on areas of strength and improvement
-- Creates a more holistic evaluation that considers both technical skills and professional attributes

-### For Evaluators:

-- Enables objective comparison between participants
-- Provides structured data points for evaluation across multiple dimensions
-- Reduces the impact of bias in the assessment process
-- Aligns evaluation with actual job requirements

 ## Important Notes